Age of majority (England): 16

 Persons are issued with a National Insurance number by the government.

 With parental consent they may do things such as - join the British Army, Royal Navy or other associated roles, and drink beer, wine, cider or mead with a meal in a restaurant, for example.
-Without parental consent, they may leave home, work in full-time employment, engage in consensual sexual activity (with anyone aged 16 or over), smoke (but not purchase) cigarettes, as well as have full capacity over medical treatment and decisions associated, obtain a licence to drive certain vehicles, and open a bank account.
+Without parental consent, they may leave home, work in full-time employment, engage in consensual sexual activity (with anyone aged 16 or over), smoke (but not purchase) cigarettes, as well as have full capacity over medical treatment and decisions associated, obtain a licence to drive certain vehicles, obtain an adult passport and open a bank account.
 At age 16, a person also finishes school, (Note: However in England (unlike other UK nations (Scotland, Wales and Northern Ireland), where a person can leave education; without additional requirements), since 2015, there is a requirement that in England those aged 16 or 17 be either employed in full-time work or enrolled in a further education institution, such as college (for example), after finishing school (the school-leaving age is 16 throughout the United Kingdom).) and can therefore choose to enter into and begin education at further education institutions (such as, college, for example).

 The NSPCC suggests 16 as the minimum age for babysitting.